Skip to main content

 RCBC has an open enrollment policy for new students.
 There is no separate application process for the Education Program.
 Simply declare education as your major when applying to the college.

-The minimum requirement to be awarded a Standard Certificate to teach in New Jersey is a 2.75 GPA, a bachelor's degree, and successful completion of required course work and certification exams.
+The minimum requirement to be awarded a Standard Certificate to teach in New Jersey is a 2.75 GPA, a bachelor’s degree, and successful completion of required coursework and certification exams.

-Is there someone on the RCBC campus who can help me with the transfer process.
+Is there someone on the RCBC campus who can help me with the transfer process?

 Does RCBC have an Education club that I can join?

 Rowan College at Burlington County has an active Education Club open to any enrolled RCBC student.
 The club meets throughout the Fall and Spring semesters.
-Prospective teachers discuss current trends in education, host guest speakers, and partake in community service events sponsored by the college, and participate in Student Government.
+Prospective teachers discuss current trends in education, host guest speakers, and partake in community service events sponsored by the college, and participate in the Student Government.
 New club members are always welcome.
-If you would like to join the Education Club, or for more information on the Education Club, please contact the club advisor, Corvena Francis-Denton at cfrancis-denton@rcbc.edu
+If you would like to join the Education Club or for more information, please get in touch with the club advisor, Corvena Francis-Denton, at cfrancis-denton@rcbc.edu

 Area of Study